Trade Gold Trading

 Capital Management Rules for Transacting with 1:1 Gold Trading Leverage

-When gold trading with 1:1 gold leverage you should create your gold money management rules that you will use to manage your trading account capital.
-This set of gold money management guidelines/rules should be written on your xauusd/gold plan.
-If you're a beginner who wants to register a $100 dollar account & you don't know what gold money management rules are, you can use the learn gold tutorials below to learn about what is xauusd/gold equity management?
+When trading gold with 1:1 leverage, you need to make your own rules for managing your gold trading money to protect your account's funds.
+These gold money management rules should be written in your gold plan.
+If you're new and want to open a $100 account but don't know what gold money management rules are, you can use the gold tutorials below to learn about gold equity management.

 Gold with Leverage